- See a full list of publications

 BA (Alaska Fairbanks), MA (Reitaku), PhD (British Columbia)

-Oleg Benesch is Senior Lecturer in Modern History, specialising in the history of Japan and China in a global context.
+Oleg Benesch is Reader in Modern History, specializing in the history of Japan and China in a global context.
 Oleg’s publications and teaching interests cover a variety of fields, including Japanese intellectual, religious, and social history, Chinese intellectual history, as well as the transnational history of modern East Asia.
 He regularly presents his research findings at academic conferences and invited lectures throughout East Asia, Europe, North America, and Australia.
 His primary research languages are Japanese, Chinese, German, and English.

 For further information about Oleg and his research, please see his website olegbenesch.com